abhi-ram-krishna/EDA-Employee-Dataset/README.md

 * Matplotlib.Pyplot

-## **Project Work flow**

-1. Importing Libraries

-2. Loading the Dataset

-3. Explore/Inspect Dataset

-3. Data Cleaning

-4. Performing Analysis Tasks

-5. Data Visualization

-6. Deriving Insights

 ## **Problem Statement**

-<p>you'll be working with a dataset from ABC company, consisting of 458 rows and 9 columns.
+<p>As a culminating project, you'll be working with a dataset from ABC company, consisting of 458 rows and 9 columns.
 The company requires a comprehensive report detailing information about their employees across various teams.
 Your tasks include preprocessing the dataset, analyzing the data, and presenting your findings graphically.
 Here's a breakdown of what you need to do:</p>
 <p>Preprocessing:
-Correct the data in the "height" column by replacing it with random numbers between 150 and 180.
+Correct the data in the "Height" column by replacing it with random numbers between 150 and 180.
 Ensure data consistency and integrity before proceeding with analysis.
 (1 mark)</p>
 <p>Analysis Tasks:<br>
 1. Determine the distribution of employees across each team and calculate the percentage split relative to the total number of employees.
 (2 marks)<br>
 2. Segregate employees based on their positions within the company.
 (2 marks)<br>